sbcshop/PiCoder-Software/README.md

 The PiCoder is loaded with many features that are going to help you learn and explore many opportunities in the field of computer science and electronics.

 ## Getting Started with PiCoder
-### 1. How to install boot Firmware in PiCoder kit
+### 1. How to install boot Firmware in Pico W of PiCoder kit

 - Mostly, Picoder will be shipped with firmware pre-installed, so you can skip this step if firmware is already present and directly jump start programming by following the below Step 2.
 - How to know whether firmware is already present in your PiCoder: for this, just connect your PiCoder to your laptop, and if no extra device is detected, that means your PiCoder has it.